 Tra Publishing talks with Michele Oka Doner, an internationally renowned artist.
-Her Book Intuitive Alphabet pays homage to the world of discovery and how language has evolved and is learned.
-We discuss her inspirations and the importance of connecting to the natural world.
+Her book Intuitive Alphabet, available in both a trade edition and a collector's edition, pays homage to curiosity, discovery, and nature while also investigating how language has evolved and is learned.
+We discuss her inspirations and the importance of connecting to the world around us.

-Michele Oka Doner is an internationally renowned artist whose artistic production encompasses sculpture, prints, drawings, furniture, jewelry, public art, functional objects, video, costume and set design, and artist’s books.
+Oka Doner's artistic production encompasses sculpture, prints, drawings, furniture, jewelry, public art, functional objects, video, costume and set design, and artist’s books.
 She is well known for such permanent art installations as Flight at Reagan International Airport, Radiant Site at the Herald Square 34th Street Subway Station, and A Walk on the Beach, the mile-and-a-quarter-long bronze terrazzo concourse at Miami International Airport.
 Oka Doner’s work is found in the collections of the Metropolitan Museum of Art, the Whitney Museum of American Art, The Art Institute of Chicago, the Victoria & Albert Museum, and the art museums at Yale, Harvard, and the University of Michigan, where she received her BSD and MFA art degrees and was recently awarded an honorary Doctor of Fine Arts.

 How did your childhood influence Intuitive Alphabet in particular, and your work in general?